 - The boosters remain within the license conditions of the mobile network which they boost – this means that the mobile network must be able to control them (turn them on and off) and the boosters must automatically configure themselves so as to never cause harm to the network.

-The loophole in the Ofcom policy is that it is not illegal to sell boosters that meet only (1) however it is definitely illegal to actually use them!
+The the Ofcom policy is that it is illegal to sell boosters that do not meet the requirements and definitely illegal to actually use them!